 - To Do List: ToDoListWIEConnect.docx

 Society of Women Engineers (SWE) – SWE is a large and active student organization in the College of Engineering.
 SWE serves as a support base for women students who are studying engineering but is open to all engineering students.
 Members of SWE can participate in many programs including regular meetings, outreach, community service, social events, leadership opportunities, engineering conferences, awards banquets, fundraising events, scholarship opportunities, and connections with corporate partners.
 To learn more about SWE, visit their web site here.

 *all meetings are Wednesday nights at 6:00 in room 2250 EB

 MSU Women in Computing – This student organization is open to all students who are interested in computing.
 They create a positive environment for students and provide opportunities for personal, professional and educational development.
 The organization is very active with a variety of programs for current students as well as pre-college students.
 To learn more about MSU Women in Computing go to their web site here.

 Phi Sigma Rho - Phi Sigma Rho is a social sorority for Women in engineering and engineering technology.
 As of January 2012, Michigan State University recieved colony status and will become an official chapter on December 1st 2012!
-So watch for further information if you are interested in rushing in the spring.
-Please e-mail email@example.com if you would like more information about joining our sisterhood!
+So watch for further information if you are interested in rushing in the fall.
+Please e-mail firstname.lastname@example.org if you would like more information about joining our sisterhood!

 Click on the link to check out the local MSU Chapter